-Elliot Kahler serves as General Counsel for the Company.
+Elliot Kahler serves as General Counsel and Corporate Secretary for the Company.
 Mr. Kahler joined the Company as Corporate Counsel in 2018, establishing the Company's in-house Legal department.
-In September 2022, Mr. Kahler was promoted to General Counsel.
+In September 2022, Mr. Kahler was promoted to General Counsel and, in April 2024, was appointed Corporate Secretary.
 Prior to joining Janus, Mr. Kahler was an Atlanta-based attorney, where he focused his practice on corporate and transactional law.
 Mr. Kahler is an active member of the State Bar of Georgia.
 He received his Juris Doctor from Emory University School of Law and holds a Bachelor of Arts degree in History from Emory University.